WLN – A Statistical Tool for Water Quality Monitoring #SWI2014

-Since 30 years WLN safeguards the quality of drinking water in Groningen and Drente.
+For 30 years WLN safeguards the quality of drinking water in Groningen and Drenthe.
 By using chemical, biological and technological research protects the quality of the drinking water that water company Groningen and water transportation company Drente provide.
 Quality control is essential for WLN.